westfieldlabs/pub_sub/README.md

 When PubSub receives a message, it performs a couple of checks before processing:

-* If the message originates from a service we haven't specified in our initializer (via `config.subscribe_to`), a `PubSub::ServiceUnknown` exception will be logged & raised.
+* If the message originates from a service we haven't subscribed to, a `PubSub::ServiceUnknown` exception will be logged & raised.
 * If the message originates from a known service, but the message type is not in the list of accepted types for that service, a `PubSub::MessageTypeUnknown` exception will be logged & raised.

-If the message passes those validations, it will `classify` the message type (`"retailer_update".classify` # => RetailerUpdate`) and run its `process` method.
+If the message passes those validations, it will `classify` the message type and run its `process` method.
 Data from the message is available inside the message handler via the `data` variable.

 ```ruby
 # app/events/retailer_update.rb